 VI.B.4.c).(1) management of their time before, during, and after clinical assignments; and, (Outcome) VI.B.4.c).(2) recognition of impairment, including from illness, fatigue, and substance use, in themselves, their peers, and other members of the health care team.
 (Outcome) VI.B.4.d) commitment to lifelong learning; (Outcome) VI.B.4.e) monitoring of their patient care performance improvement indicators; and, (Outcome) VI.B.4.f) accurate reporting of clinical and educational work hours, patient outcomes, and clinical experience data.
 (Outcome) VI.B.5.
 All residents and faculty members must demonstrate responsiveness to patient needs that supersedes self-interest.
-This includes the recognition that under certain circumstances, the best interests of the patient may be served by transitioning that patient's care to another qualified and rested provider.
-(Outcome) VI.B.6.
-Programs, in partnership with their Sponsoring Institutions, must provide a professional, equitable, respectful, and civil environment residents, faculty, and staff.
+This includes the recognition that under certain circumstances, the best care to another qualified and rested provider.
+(Outcome)

+VI.B.6.
+Programs, in partnership with their Sponsoring Institutions, must provide a professional, equitable, respectful, and civil environment that is free from discrimination, sexual and other forms of harassment, mistreatment, abuse, or coercion of students, residents, faculty, and staff.
 (Core)